safenetwork-community/comnet-install/README.md

 This script will install everything needed to join the SAFE network testnets for Ubuntu like machines.
 The minimum amount of configuration will be done to get a working solution.
+The script will also install filebeat  https://www.elastic.co/beats/filebeat to allow sending logs to a central ELK server for analysis by maidsafe devs

 The following packages will be installed/updated if they do not already exist on the target machine